77flyy/Cobra/README.md

 $ pip install -r req.txt
 ```

-<h3>If you're a developer trying to any of the modules, skip this part</h3>
+<h4>If you're a developer trying to use any of the modules, skip to point 4</h4>

 2. Configure the `.env` file (only if you will be using CLI):